timothyrenner/turbine/README.md

 A composite route can be emulated with a fundamental route and certain transducers on the output channels.
 For reasons related to both performance and conceptual separation of concerns it can sometimes make more sense to embed the logic in the route.

-This library has three fundamental routes and two composite routes already implemented.
+This library has three fundamental routes and three composite routes already implemented.

 There are also two special routes for inputs and sinks.
 They're pretty easy.